 • Create the human capital needed for effective employment in the market sector.

-• Begin to reduce our dependence on oil-based energy by reducing dependence on a sector that needs
+• Begin to reduce our dependence on oil-based energy by reducing dependence on a sector that needs perpetual growth.

 • Handle deadly epidemics that threaten public health and prosperity.